 Uppsala Antibiotic Center (UAC) was therefore founded by the Vice-Chancellor in 2015 to bring together, stimulate and support research addressing important questions regarding antibiotic resistance from all three disciplinary domains at Uppsala University: Medicine and Pharmacy, Science and Technology and Humanities and Social sciences.

 UAC was started with 40 million SEK in funding for 2017–2020 from Uppsala University, and continues its operation with additional 35 mSEK for 2021-2024, including now funding from the Swedish University of Agricultural Sciences (SLU).
 In addition, there is a large amount of national and international research funding that researchers connected to UAC have attracted.

 At the core of UAC is a research school, with the two UAC funding calls aimed to find high quality cross-disciplinary research projects.
 A panel of international reviewers selected 14 projects.
-PhD students and researchers from this first call will help shape the research school, but the aim is to involve interested scientists and students from throughout Uppsala University to create a vibrant research environment.
+PhD students and researchers from this first round will help shape the research school, but the aim is to involve interested scientists and students from throughout Uppsala University to create a vibrant research environment.
 Courses within the research school, meetings and workshops arranged by UAC will also be open for other PhD students and researchers with an interest in the problem of antibiotics and antibiotic resistance.

 In the coming years, UAC aims to expand and collaborate more broadly within Uppsala, Sweden and internationally.